Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 This portion of the product had long been a point of frustration for both internal stakeholders and clients alike.

-As part of the ongoing major UX updates across the system, I led a redesign of the vendor-client gateway in hopes og alleviating client frustrations and potentially boosting sales and use of the module.
+As part of the ongoing major UX updates across the system, I led a redesign of the vendor-client gateway in hopes of alleviating client frustrations and potentially boosting sales and use of the module.

-At this time, the Vendor Client Gateway redesign has not been deployed yet, so we don't know what the impact is/will be.

 ### Who is CobbleStone?